-This raw bounty slice is super healthy and is gluten, dairy and refined sugar free.
+This no-bake bounty slice is super healthy and is gluten free, dairy free and refined sugar free.
 It is one seriously epic raw dessert and comes with a date free base.

-The coconut filling which is from my raw bounty bites recipe, was the basis for making this dessert.
+How yummy does this chocolate coconut slice look?
+The coconut filling which is from my raw bounty bites, was the basis for making this dessert.
 It is so tasty!

-I originally got the inspiration to make raw bounty bites from the classic chocolate bar - Bounty.
+I originally got the inspiration to make this recipe from the classic chocolate bar - Bounty.
 I wanted to create a much healthier version which made with wholefood ingredients free from additives and preservatives.

 - Cashews or macadamias